-I received some Warre hive photos from Brenden recently.
-Brenden lives not too far from me in a suburb of Portland, Oregon.
+I received some Warre hive photos from a fellow recently that lives in a suburb of Portland, Oregon.
 He built a Warre hive last spring and populated it with bees from a shook swarm.
 His hive is located in his city backyard where there is plenty of flowering plants, flowers and trees for his bees to forage on.
 Brenden told me that his bees filled two hives boxes with honey comb in five days!

 Hot Weather + Nectar Flow = Busy Bees